Time-consistent investment and consumption strategies under a general discount function: Abstract

 \section{Abstract}

-The paper \cite{Huetal2011} examines a concept of equilibrium policies instead of optimal controls in stochastic optimization to analyze a mean-variance portfolio selection problem.
-We follow the same approach in order to investigate the Merton portfolio management problem in the context of non-exponential discounting, a context that give rise to time-inconsistency of the decision maker.
-Equilibrium policies are characterized in this context by means of a variational method which leads to a stochastic system that consists of a flow of forward-backward stochastic differential equations and an equilibrium condition.
+In the present paper we investigate the Merton portfolio management problem in the context of non-exponential discounting, a context that give rise to time-inconsistency of the decision maker.
+We consider equilibrium policies within the class of open-loop controls, that are characterized, in our context, by means of a variational method which leads to a stochastic system that consists of a flow of forward-backward stochastic differential equations and an equilibrium condition.
 An explicit representation of the equilibrium policies is provided for the special cases of power, logarithmic and exponential utility functions.

 \textbf{Keys words}: Stochastic Optimization, Investment-Consumption Problem, Merton Portfolio Problem, Non-Exponential Discounting, Time Inconsistency, Equilibrium Strategies, Stochastic Maximum Principle.